 Viet Nam is a vibrant country filled with natural wonders, welcoming people, and dynamic opportunity.
-Its rich culture, delicious cuisine, and beautiful weather offer Volunteers a tremendous backdrop to make a historic impact as part of only the second cohort to serve in the country.
+Its rich culture, delicious cuisine, and beautiful landscape offer Volunteers a tremendous backdrop to make a historic impact as part of only the second cohort to serve in the country.

 The Peace Corps is excited to partner with Viet Nam’s Ministry of Education and Training to implement the English Education Program.
 The program supports Viet Nam’s national priority of English proficiency for its secondary school students and emerging workforce, as well as strengthening teachers’ English proficiency and capacity to teach English.
 The objective of this project is the acquisition of English language skills by students and teachers, with emphasis on strengthening speaking ability and comprehension.
-There is particular interest in the communicative authenticity and cultural exchange that Peace Corps Volunteers can inspire.
+There is particular interest in the communicative authenticity and cultural exchange that Peace Corps Volunteers offer.

-This will be the second group of Peace Corps Volunteers serving in Viet Nam.
+As stated above, this will be the second group of Peace Corps Volunteers serving in Viet Nam.
 Like Peace Corps Volunteers around the world, they can look forward to learning a new language, developing teaching skills that are effective in classrooms, navigating unfamiliar work and living environments, adjusting to local cultural norms, pursuing opportunities for intercultural exchange, and forging friendships with neighbors and colleagues.
 However, Volunteers in this program have a significant additional responsibility: continuing to establish the reputation and credibility of the Peace Corps in Viet Nam.
 The first few cohorts will have to navigate greater levels of ambiguity than a Volunteer in more established programs.
 This cohort will continue to help the Peace Corps learn what it means to be a Volunteer in Viet Nam and build a stronger program.
 The individuals selected should demonstrate high levels of self-awareness, humility, initiative, and maintaining one’s health and well-being, as well as the ability to work well with various stakeholders, including community members, school faculty, and Peace Corps staff.

 In order to establish credibility in the school community, Volunteers must be willing to abide by the same rules, norms, and standards that the Ministry and local leadership convey to local teachers regarding behavior and appearance.
 Volunteers are expected to be prepared and punctual for teaching responsibilities, to attend required faculty meetings, assemblies and events, and to adhere to the local school calendar and its holiday schedule.